prpole/dissertation/chapter2/main.md

 remains active.
-Whereas earlier the technological appendages appeared as supplements, they are now barriers between the man's consciousness and his physical self---between the individual intellect and the more basic substratum of being that is determined by species.
-The loss of a connection between the mind and body comes to symbolize the loss of a connection between the human intellect and the human species.
+Whereas earlier the technological appendages appeared as supplements, they are now barriers between the man's consciousness and his physical self---between the individual intellect and the more basic substratum of being that is determined by species. <!--The loss of a connection between the mind and body comes to symbolize the loss of a connection between the human intellect and the human species.-->

 Finally, this lost connection has a greater cosmic significance than the death of an individual character.
 To London, it means a loss of the connection